Krrish 3: Plot

-Meanwhile, Kaal plans to have Priya an early childbirth do that he could use the child's bone marrow to cure his disability.
-Kaya, disguised as Krishna, goes to Rohit's home lab where Rohit reveals that he would travel to Singapore to meet Dr. Mathur, who used to work with Dr. Arya.
+Meanwhile, Kaal plans to have Priya have an early childbirth so that he could use the child's bone marrow to cure his disability.
+Kaya, disguised as Krishna, goes to Rohit's home lab, where Rohit reveals that he will travel to Singapore to meet Dr. Mathur, who used to work with Dr. Arya.
 Rohit hopes this meeting will help solve the mystery behind the virus.
-At the same as Krishna walks to the lab to meet Rohit, Kaya, still disguised as Krishna then transforms into Priya and lies to the real Krishna, saying Rohit is busy with his research work and shouldn't be disturbed.
-The next day, Rohit calls Krishna and tells that he had sought every answers from Dr. Mathur.

-Krishna, unaware of all these, realizes that something is wrong and finds out that Priya has been kidnapped.
+At the same time, Krishna walks to the lab to meet Rohit.
+Kaya, still disguised as Krishna, then transforms into Priya and lies to the real Krishna, saying Rohit is busy with his research work and shouldn't be disturbed.
+The next day, Rohit calls Krishna and tells him that he had sought every answer from Dr. Mathur.
+Krishna, unaware of all this, realizes that something is wrong and finds out that Priya has been kidnapped.
 He transforms into Krrish and confronts Kaya.
 Kaya finally agrees to help and leads him to Kaal’s secret lab, where Priya is rescued.
-It is revealed that Kaal is indeed Rohit's another biological son, created by an experiment conducted by Dr. Arya while Rohit was held hostage by him years earlier.
-Thus Kaal is revealed to be Krishna's younger brother.
-He was born inheriting Rohit's powers just like Krishna but handicapped except his face and index fingers of both hands and gets adopted by a wealthy man but eventually turns out evil after killing his foster father.
+It is revealed that Kaal is Rohit's biological son, created by an experiment conducted by Dr. Arya while Rohit was held hostage by him years earlier.
+He was born inheriting Rohit's powers but handicapped except for his face and index fingers.
+He gets adopted by a wealthy man whom he then kills.

 Kaal uses Rohit's bone marrow to cure his disability.
 Kaya saves Priya but is murdered by Kaal for her disloyalty.
 Kaal also severely injures Krrish.
-Rohit re-uses his failed dead tissues experiment to save Krishna.
-However, the beam of light created by the experiment needs a filter in order to take effect on Krishna.
+Rohit reuses his failed dead tissues experiment to save Krishna.
+However, the beam of light created by the experiment needs a filter to take effect on Krishna.
 Rohit stands in front of it, allowing only a portion of it to make contact with Krishna.
 This resurrects Krishna, killing Rohit in the process.

-Kaal has returned to Mumbai to taunt its citizens with destruction should Priya not be found and taken to him.
-Priya voluntarily surrenders herself, but Krrish then arrives and a fight between Krrish and Kaal ensues.
+Kaal has returned to Mumbai to threaten its citizens should Priya not be found and taken to him.
+Priya voluntarily surrenders herself, but Krrish then arrives, and a fight between Krrish and Kaal ensues.
 With the two now capable of flight and super strength, Krrish and Kaal's fighting destroys many buildings across Mumbai, while Krrish is emotionally weakened due to the number of people dying around them.
 Finally, Krrish manages to kill Kaal using Rohit's solar experiment pen by focusing the unfiltered rays onto him.

-Six months later, in the aftermath, Krishna and Priya name their newborn son, Rohit Mehra.
+Six months later, in the aftermath, Krishna and Priya name their newborn son Rohit Mehra.
 The baby also seems to exhibit superpowers.
-This marks the continuation of the superhero legacy.